Making sure those who have served get the services they deserve.

 Disabled veterans may be eligible for increased disability compensation if he or she has a spouse and/or dependents.

-Need based benefits may also be awarded to the survivors of deceased wartime veterans, known as VA Survivors’ Pension.
-There are also additional benefits that may extend to veterans’ survivors, such as educational and healthcare benefits.
+Need based benefits are also available for survivors of deceased wartime veterans, including a VA Survivors’ Pension and other educational and healthcare benefits.

 The accredited VA attorneys at Singley, Gindele & Rinaldi can help veterans survivors appeal a denied claim and ensure they are accurately applying for all of the qualifying benefits they deserve.